OfficeDev/office-scripts-docs/docs/resources/scenarios/grade-calculator.md

 ## Setup instructions

-1. Download <a href="grade-calculator.xlsx">grade-calculator.xlsx</a> to your OneDrive.
+1. Download [grade-calculator.xlsx](grade-calculator.xlsx) to your OneDrive.

 1. Open the workbook with Excel for the web.